 One way to limit passive recreational screen time is to require your child to earn it.
-Assign points for time spent doing chores, playing our points for time spent doing chores, playing outside and-of course-reading.
+Assign points for time spent doing chores, playing outside and-of course-reading.
 Your child can redeem a certain number of points for a set amount of TV and video watching time.